 You will find Money Gram opposite of Soficom in downtown Goma.

 - You will find Western Union at all major banks in Goma, incl.
-EcoBank, and close to the Au Bon Pain bakery.
+EcoBank, close to the Au Bon Pain bakery, in front of MONUSCO and close to UNIGOM.